glennlea1525/Latex-for-Docs/latex-style-sheets.md

----
-title: About LaTex Stylesheets
+# About LaTex Stylesheets

-description: Use a stylesheet to easily maintain all the styles used by the document.
+Use a stylesheet to easily maintain all the styles used by the document.
-layout: single
-categories: latex
----
-{% include toc icon="gears" title="Contents" %}

 Style Sheets are a useful method of organizing all the styles that are used in your LaTeX document into a single file.